Cape Coast: Agriculture

-Agriculture in the city is managed by the Department of Agriculture of the metropolitan.
+Agriculture in the city is managed by the Department of Agriculture of the metropolitan area.
 The head of the department is Olympia Enyonam Williams.
-Results from a 2005 study found that Cape Coast has close to no irrigated vegetable farming taking place within the city proper expect for the premises of Cape Coast University.
-Close to 90% vegetables consumed by the city's residents come from sources such as Kumasi and as far as Togo and its border with Ghana.
+Results from a 2005 study found that Cape Coast has close to no irrigated vegetable farming taking place within the city proper except for the premises of the University of Cape Coast.
+Close to 90% of vegetables consumed by the city's residents come from sources such as Kumasi and as far as Togo and its border with Ghana.

 The city's topography makes farming difficult to achieve.
 There are limited suitable areas that could be used for farming; those that meet the criteria are prone to floods.
-This makes Cape Coast and its surrounding areas one of the most water scarce in Ghana, resulting in most of the residents resorting to fishing.
+This makes Cape Coast and its surrounding areas one of the most water-scarce in Ghana, resulting in most of the residents resorting to fishing.